zhenghaohe/philipcdavis.github.io/_posts/2014-09-20-well-rounded-designer.md

 Bezos' quote resonates with me on many levels and I think there's an important takeaway for designers.
 Are we investing into skills that are going to be relevant in 20 years?
-I believe that strong communication skills are indelible for designers Here are a few in particular that I am currently focusing on.
+I believe that strong communication skills are a must for designers Here are a few in particular that I am currently focusing on.

 ## Persuasion